PegliOne/bomb_sweeper/README.md

 - User accounts with profiles featuring win percentages and quickest saved times
 - A scoreboards featuring the best times for all users

+## Upcoming Improvements

+- Fixing instructions styling
+- Add "x" to wrongly flagged squares at the end of the game
+- Saving the scores to the backend
+- Hiding the "Submit Time" button for non-logged in users

+## Technologies Used

+- Bootstrap
+- React.js
+- Ruby on Rails

 ## How To Use

 ### Set Up